Azure/Azure-Sentinel/Playbooks/CiscoMeraki/Playbooks/Block-Device-Client/readme.md

 ## Summary
  When a new Azure Sentinel incident is created, this playbook gets triggered and performs the below actions:
- 1. Fetches a list of hosts with suspicious activity.
+ 1. Fetches a list of device clients with suspicious activity.
- 2. For each host in the list, checks if the host is blocked by any network of the organization.
+ 2. For each client in the list, checks if the client is blocked by any network of the organization.
+  - If client does not exist in network, then incident comment is created saying client not found.
+  - If client exists in network, check policy rule associated with client.
+     * If client policy does not exist in the network, then incident comment is created saying client policy not found.
+     *  If client policy exists in the network as Blocked, then incident comment is created saying client blocked using client policy.
+     *  If client policy exists in the network as Whitelisted, then incident comment is created saying client allowed using client policy.
-  - If host is blocked by any network of the organization then incident comment is created saying no action needed further.
+     *  If client policy exists in the network as group polciy, then check the group policy details and  incident comment is created saying client blocked using client policy.
-  - If host is not blocked by any network of the organization then that host is blocked by playbook.
+     *  If client policy exists in the network as Normal, then client is blocked by playbook.
+Incident Comment is created saying Client blocked by playbook.
+  - Add incident Comment from all the cases.
+3. Update the incident with status 'Closed' and reason as
+  - For allowed IP - 'BenignPositive - SuspiciousButExpected'
+  - For blocked IP - 'TruePositive - SuspiciousActivity'

 ![Meraki](./Images/PlaybookDesignerLight.png)